Amine-Zitoun/hardpick/README.md

 yo racem dis is the fokin parser

 ## DONE
-finished cpu_formattor
-finished gpu_formattor
+finsished gpu_search for wiki

 ## TODO
-add scoop informatique
-add wiki informatique
-format strings to add to benchmark database
+add scoop informatique [USELSSS SCOOP INFOR IS USELESS] add wiki informatique [FINISHED IT BASICALLY STILL ONLY CPU SEARCH AND RAM] format strings to add to benchmark database [DONE]